Riesi: Politics and social situation

 Riesi suffers from a strong organized crime presence.
-It is the hometown of the notorious Mafia boss Giuseppe Di Cristina.
+It is the hometown of Mafia boss Giuseppe Di Cristina.
 Every year, conflicts within the Mafia lead to casualties.
 In the spring of 2006, President Giorgio Napolitano dismissed the mayor and the city council from their offices because of evidence of links to organized crime.
 Until a new city council election in 2008, as in previous such periods, the city was governed provisionally by the regional government in Palermo.

 High poverty before the close of World War II and the ongoing difficult social situation have forced many Riesini to emigrate.
 Popular destinations, apart from the large cities in Italy, have been Belgium and Sweden.
 Many Riesini still leave their homes after graduating from high school in order to find a job or training in one of Italy's large cities.
 Therefore, Riesi's actual population lies far below the official number.